TurboGears/tg2tut/hiringpond/README.txt

 TODO List
 =========

- * add docutils to output strings where appropriate (everywhere?)
  * add login
  * add ability to edit own resume
  * add ability to compile new custom resumes